Rail transport in France: Long distance

 The SNCF directly manage this class of trains.
-The TGV is used on the most important destinations, while Intercités carriages are still used for other lines.
+The TGV (including TGV inOui and Ouigo) is used on the most important destinations, both national and international, while Intercités carriages are still used for other lines (Intercités de Nuit for nighttime services).
+Cross-border services are operated by TGV Lyria to Switzerland, EuroStar to Belgium, Germany, Luxembourg, the Netherlands and the United Kingdom, AVE to Spain, and Trenitalia France to Italy.

 Network

 The French railway network, as administered by SNCF Réseau, as of June 2007, is a network of 29213 km of commercially usable lines, of which 15141 km is electrified.
 1876 km of those are high speed lines (LGV), 16445 km have two or more tracks.
 5905 km are supplied with 1,500 V DC, 9113 km with 25 kV AC at 50 Hz.
 122 km are electrified by third rail or other means.

-Regional train at Gare de l'Est in Paris.